processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## stats_host

-Get statistical value for this host: registeredusers onlineusers
+Get some statistical value for this host

+Allowed statistics `name` are: `registeredusers`, `onlineusers`.

 __Arguments:__